3-digit Benton Tally Register

 The company must have had a good reputation for manufacturing experimental devices, as Thomas Edison had them make the Talking Machines (a.k.a.
 Phonographs) that he exhibited at the 1889 Paris convention.

 In around 1897 James O. Benton took over the running of the company, and he was probably John Benton's son.
 The Benton Company made the tally register for many years, apparently without any material changes in design.
 From 1907 a more expensive 4-digit version was made as well, which had the 4th digit visible in a small hole above the middle digit of the main counter.
 In the first World War, the US Army placed a very large order for tally registers.
-At some point after 1917 production was taken over by the Tally Register Corp., New York.
+At some point after 1917 production/sales was taken over by the Tally Register Co., New York.
 According to the packaging of their tally counters they had an exclusive license from Benton to produce both versions, and they did so until the 1960s and possibly 70s.
-It is possible that the production lines set up to fulfill the Army's order were spun off to become the Tally Register Corp., leaving the Benton Company free to do more specialized and interesting productions.
+It is possible that the production lines set up to fulfill the Army's order were spun off to become the Tally Register Co., leaving the Benton Company free to do more specialized and interesting productions.
 The Benton Manufacturing Company seems to have remained a family business, as I was told by a descendant that Benton Benjamin Kendig (grandson of John B. Benton through his daughter Fannie May Benton) became secretary and treasurer of the company, and his younger brother Thomas Hart Kendig eventually bought the company and ran it for decades.

 Here are various advertisements and catalogue listings of this tally register that I found in online archives.